volkaert/rsocket-demo-2020/README.md

 - a [Spring Boot client/server application](springboot/README.md) which shows the main features of the RSocket protocol and its integration with the Spring framework
 - a demo about [how to secure RSocket communications using BasicAuth](security-basicauth/README.md)
 - a demo about [how to secure RSocket communications using JWT](security-jwt/README.md)
-- a demo about the [resumability](resumability/README.md) feature of RSocket (no loss of data in case of a broken connection, in a full transparent way from the application code)
+- a demo about the [resumability](resumability/README.md) feature of RSocket (no loss of data in case of a broken connection, in a full transparent way for the application code)

 Reference documentation about RSocket with Spring and Spring Boot: